davan690/jomuller.github.io/_posts/2017-01-21-implementation_basic_reproductible_workflow.md

 Currently, I'm happy with this workflow.
 It covers my needs of my daily data analysis reproducibility with few extra work.

 In a later post, I will discuss about these possible extension of this basic workflow.

+Update: if you want to use this workflow there is an [empty project with this structure](https://github.com/jomuller/empty_project).
+Just clone it!